-Film Out-takes From a Longmont Family Photo Session
+Film Scans From an Outdoor Longmont Family Photo Session

 Family Photography at Rogers Grove

-I shot a few roles of film during this Longmont family photo session.
-The mama Marj is also a photographer, and a lover of film photography.
+I love this Longmont family photography with film session!
+In addition to digital images, I shot a few roles of film during this photo session.
+The mama Marj is also a photographer, and a lover of film photography too.

-If you are interested in images made with film and owning negatives (they may far outlast digital in terms of storage!), I would love to include a roll in your session.
-Just let me know and we can brainstorm to make it happen!
+If you are interested in your own Longmont family photography with film (or in Boulder, or Denver, or Loveland, or Golen…) and owning negatives (they may far outlast digital in terms of storage!), I would love to include a roll in your session.
+Just let me know when you fill out my contact form and we can brainstorm to make it happen!

 The Film Scans